 Members of the congregation are visited regularly by the elders.
 Any who are unable to attend church due to sickness or age are visited by the minister, elders or by one of the congregation's pastoral visitors.
 In addition, where there is special need the minister will visit.
-During the COVID-19 pandemic, physical visitation was restricted; however, contact with members was encouraged by telephone and other means.
+Contact with members is also encouraged by telephone and other means.